Building or Remodeling for Multi-Generational Living in Wallingford

 Avoid Common Mistakes

 You also don't want to forget the potential for increased utility usage.
-The water heater that adequately provides for two or three people may not be able to keep up with five or six.
+The water heater that adequately provides for two or three people may be unable to keep up with five or six.
 If you add a room in the basement or the attic, will your HVAC system be able to keep things comfortable?
+So keep these things in mind because multigenerational home remodeling requires careful planning to avoid costly mistakes.

 Collaborate & Determine Family Roles